 Micro photography is quite different from macro photography.
 With micro photography we go a big step further and to make good microscope pictures, some knowledge about microscopy is necessary.
 When doing micro photography, the microscope is the most important tool, not the camera.
 Micro photography is not only about taking beautiful photos, it is also about the content and about gathering knowledge and information.
 A less beautiful microscope photo therefore does not have to be less valuable.
 In this section I will discuss some possibilities for photography through a microscope and what is required for this.

 Many cameras are nowadays suitable for micro photography.
 Let's start with the camera that almost everyone carries around: the smartphone.
 The quality of smartphone cameras has improved greatly in recent years and they have even become better than some compact camera's.
-With a smartphone it is possible to take good microscope pictures.
-Even with some tablets reasonable microscope photos can be made, I will show a few examples in this section.
-Smartphone and tablets have a small lens and that is an advantage because a wider range of different microscope eyepieces can be used for photography.
+With a smartphone it is possible to take reasonable microscope pictures.
+Smartphones have a small lens and that is an advantage because a wider range of different microscope eyepieces can be used for photography.
 With such a small lens you can get very close to the front lens of an eyepiece.
-Many Huygens eyepieces have a low exit pupil, which makes it almost impossible to get near the front lens with a DSLR camera and have the circular field of view in focus.
+Many Huygens eyepieces have a low exit pupil, which makes it almost impossible to get near the front lens with a DSLR camera (when using a camera-objective) and have the circular field of view in focus.
+The entrance pupil of many system camera lenses is located quite deep and therefore does not coincide with the exit pupil of most Huygens eyepieces.
 Even with some compact cameras this is difficult.
 If you want to take pictures with such cameras, a wide-field (WF) eyepiece with a high exit pupil is needed.
 Using a smartphone, the edge of the circular field of view can be brought into focus with all eyepieces.

 The easiest way to photograph through a microscope with a smartphone is to hold the smartphone camera above the eyepiece until you see the field of view as a sharply outlined circle.
 This takes some practice in the beginning, especially to keep the phone stable.
 The trick is to hold the middle finger of the left hand (closest to the camera lens) against the microscope tube to provide support.
 It is easier to photograph through a Huygens eyepiece with a low exit pupil because you can get closer to the front lens of the eyepiece.
 With WF eyepieces, you have to hold the smartphone a few cm from the eyepiece which makes it more difficult to support with one hand.
 There are special smartphone adapters that you can attach to the microscope tube and in which you can clamp the phone.
 This way it is possible to watch everything live on the screen of the smartphone instead of looking through the eyepiece.
+I use an adapter from Celestron (Basic Smartphone Adapter, 1.25”).
 Because a smartphone has a small sensor, the photo will not have a very large resolution, at least, compared to a system camera.
 The quality of the image can be further improved by using an eyepiece with a higher magnification, like for example a 15x eyepiece instead of the usual 10x eyepiece.
 The idea behind this is that the sensor records a smaller part of the image, so that the entire sensor surface is used for gathering information from that part.
 So, any details will be better recorded.
 Photos taken this way can be enlarged a bit more before they become "grainy".
 It is important to realize that fewer pixels are needed as the objective magnification increases.
 An image taken with a 40/0.65 objective contains less information than when taken with a 10/0.25 lens.
 Therefore, using higher power objectives with a smartphone will give better results.
-It is also possible to take acceptable pictures with a tablet, although this is a bit more inconvenient.

 Euglena with red eyespot and cyanobacteria (Anabaena), photographed with the Samsung Galaxy A8.
 Carl Zeiss Neofluar 40/0.75 objective with Kpl12.5x W eyepiece.